up-n-atom/8311/docs/posts/masquerade-as-the-nokia-xs-250x-a-with-the-was-110.md

 ## Software versions

 The following are the last known supported software versions.
-If the __Firmware Version Match__ attribute is configured with the correct regular expression, the __Software Version A/B__ attribute(s) will auto-update to match the firmware version transferred by the OLT.
+If the __Firmware Version Match__ attribute is configured with the correct regular expression, the __Software Version A/B__ attribute(s) will attempt to auto-update to match the firmware version transferred by the OLT, although this isn't foolproof.
 Most OLT provisioning systems will attempt to update the firmware via OMCI upon detecting a mismatch.
 Note that this transfer can take several minutes due to the size of the firmware image.
 These images are stored at `/tmp/upgrade/firmware.img` and can be dumped for analysis.

 Please help us by contributing new versions via the [8311 Discord community server] or submitting a [Pull Request](https://github.com/up-n-atom/8311/pulls) on GitHub.